theseus-os/Theseus/osdi20ae/memory_mapping_microbenchmark/README.md

 We have provided a pre-built image of Theseus on which we ran the benchmark.
 More information is given below of how to compile and run the benchmark.

 ## Running the Benchmarks
 To run Theseus and obtain the results for all test cases, run **script.sh**.
+Note that `sudo` may be required to use KVM; if you do not have KVM, then remove the `-accel kvm` argument from inside of `script.sh`.
 ```
-sudo ./script.sh
+./script.sh
 ```
 A table with the results for each configuration of the benchmark will be printed out at the end.